paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 1. Start with a single, clear and concise sentence.
 Follow up with more context, after a newline, if needed.
 2. Use examples as much as reasonably possible.
 3. Use links as much as possible.
 4. Think about context.
-If you are in need of explaining a lot of foreign topics in documenting a trait that should not explicitly depend on them, you have likely not designed it properly.
+If you are explaining a lot of foreign topics while documenting a trait that should not explicitly depend on them, you have likely not designed it properly.

 ### Other Guidelines